Accudio/alistair-shepherd/src/writing/open-graph-licensing.md

   <p>If you're not familiar, Open Graph is a 'protocol' created by Facebook for websites to provide metadata to 'enrich' the display of links on Facebook.
 Websites can provide details like a title, author, and image that could be presented alongside the link with a <code>&lt;meta property="og:image" ...&gt;</code> element.
 Tweetback uses the 11ty <a href="https://www.11ty.dev/docs/services/opengraph/">OpenGraph Image API</a> to fetch these images in a privacy-respecting and optimised way and displays them on tweet pages.</p>
 </details>

-I published my Tweetback archive online with robots disallowed so it wouldn't be indexed by search engines, and basically completely forgot about it.
+I published my Tweetback archive online with a robots value of 'noindex' so it wouldn't be indexed by search engines, and basically completely forgot about it.
 I'd reference it every few months maybe and occasionally added new functionality, but as far as I can tell based on traffic info basically no one ever looked.

 ## The initial email